brimdata/zync/design.md

 ## Design Thoughts

+> This is deprecated by the design outlined in the README.
+> We need update the implemented algorithm with cursors to limit the
+> scans to only the ranges needed.
+After we do this, we will move
+> the design from the README back to this file.
+See issue #29.

 This document describes a proposed Zed-based design for
 * syncing one or more Kafka topics to a "raw" data pool in a transactionally consistent fashion,